katlindang/katlindang.github.io/README.md

 Read more about my heuristic evaluation [here](https://github.com/katlindang/Assignment-01-Heuristic-Evaluation-).
 You can find the website [here](https://learningmusic.ableton.com)

 # User Research

+Unlike the heuristic evaluation, the usability testing allows researchers to identify particular problems by observing and testing the participant and recieving their feedback.
+Usability testing can be more helpful because it allows researchers to work directly with the target audience.

+Here is my usability test:

+<iframe src="https://drive.google.com/file/d/1cXJLaYDznM4APmL68tyVr7UgN_i7oQTH/preview" width="640" height="480" allow="autoplay"></iframe>

+Find the full usability testing [here](https://github.com/katlindang/DH110-Assignment02-UT)

 # UX Story Telling